-Tom Crosshill's fiction has been nominated for the Nebula Award (thrice), the Latvian Annual Literature Award, and has appeared in venues such as Clarkesworld, Beneath Ceaseless Skies and Lightspeed.
+Tom Crosshill's fiction has been nominated for the Nebula Award (thrice) as well as the Latvian Annual Literature Award.
+His stories have appeared in venues such as Clarkesworld, Beneath Ceaseless Skies and Lightspeed.
 In 2009, he won the Writers of the Future contest.
 After some years spent in Oregon and New York, he currently lives in his native Latvia.
 In the past, he has operated a nuclear reactor, translated books and worked in a zinc mine, among other things.

 Tom's young adult novel "Salsa for Fidel Or: A Beginner's Guide to Cat Videos" is forthcoming from Katherine Tegen Books (HarperCollins) in 2016.
 Tom's YA fiction is represented by Ammi-Joan Paquette of the Erin Murphy Literary Agency.